-JWD is a Virtual Industrial Design Consultancy with over 30 years of experience in a wide variety of
+JWD is a Virtual Industrial Design Consultancy with over 30 years of experience in Consumer, Medical,

 It has been my experience that the best results come from small multidisciplinary teams united by a

 common vision.
 I have an innate ability to quickly synthesize disparate needs that provide insights that

 solve real problems, build brand equity and customer loyalty.

 In a world where there is an incredible proliferation of product offerings, it is incumbent on Design to

 provide solutions that are differentiated and sustainable.
 The planet does not need more stuff destined for

 The two most important criteria for success are to accurately define the problem statement and the

 customer use case.
 The best solutions are rarely the most obvious.
 We begin with an iterative process

 based on an agreed set of criteria based on solid research, brainstorm lots of ideas, prototype the most